"We may have democracy, or we may have vast wealth concentrated in the hands of a few, but we can't have both." -- Justice Louis Brandeis

 Minnesota Citizens for Clean Elections (MnCCE) is a non-partisan, non-profit organization that promotes electoral and government policies which reflect the will of the people and not the power of money.

-At the January meeting, the club decided to schedule another four discussions of Jane Mayer's Dark Money: The Hidden History of the Billionaires Behind the Rise of the Radical Right.
+Come to the last of four scheduled discussions of Jane Mayer's Dark Money: The Hidden History of the Billionaires Behind the Rise of the Radical Right.
 (See a brief description on our Resources page.)
-Dates: Monday, March 12, Tuesday, March 27, Monday, April 9, and Tuesday, April 24.
-Time of day remains the same (6:30 - 8 p.m.) and so does the place: Tulip Room, St. Joan of Arc Church, 4537 3rd Ave So, Minneapolis 55419.
+Time of day remains the same (6:30 - 8 p.m.) but the place does not.
+Scheduling conflict requires relocation to Lake Nokomis Presbyterian Church, 1620 E. 46th Street, Minneapolis 55407.
+Come and help us decide what can be done to rein in the power of money--and where we go from here with the Book Club.
 For more information, contact Mary Morris, email@example.com.

-Jeff Clements Spoke in St. Paul About Reclaiming Our Democracy by Reversing Citizens United
+Watch a video of Jeff Clements's talk in St. Paul About Reclaiming Our Democracy by Reversing Citizens United

-Jeff Clements, president and co-founder of American Promise and author of Corporations Are Not People, spoke to a crowd of more than 70 people in the studios of SPNN on Saturday, February 17, 2018.
-The topic of the talk and subsequent Q & A was the need to amend the US Constitution to reverse the effects of Citizens United.
+By clicking here you can watch the presentation delivered in February by Jeff Clements, president and co-founder of American Promise and author of Corporations Are Not People.
+In the talk Mr Clements explained the need to amend the US Constitution to reverse the effects of Citizens United.
 American Promise is a cross-partisan network of Americans working to establish the 28th Amendment to the Constitution "to end the tyranny of big money and special interests in our elections and government."
 An attorney, Jeff has been a partner in a major Boston law firm and has served as Assistant Attorney General and Chief of the public law enforcement bureau in the office of the Attorney General of Massachusetts.
 Clean Elections Minnesota co-sponsored the event.
 The proceedings will be broadcast on SPNN and a video will be available on You Tube.

 Make a Difference!